The rescue team. Photo courtesy of Jake Blackwelder.

 Meanwhile, the other members of my team started building a hoist system.
 Since I didn’t have to participate in rigging rope systems, I was able to focus solely on providing medical care, something I appreciate about working on a well-prepared team.

 In my assessment and head-to-toe exam, I found that, although we were all in a precarious place, the scene was safe.
-The patient was a 28-year-old female who was alert with intact airway, breathing, and circulation (ABCs) and a chief complaint of pain, numbness, and tingling in her right leg.
+The patient was a 28-year-old female who was alert with intact airway, breathing, and circulation (ABCs) and a chief complaint of pain, numbness, and tingling in her left leg.
 There was no evidence of high-energy trauma and she denied any head, neck, or back pain.
 Her circulation, sensation and motion (CSMs) were intact in all other extremities.
 Her vitals were within normal limits with the only relevant history that she easily gets anxious.

-I was concerned that a tourniquet-like-effect was happening on the patient’s right leg, which was stuck in the crack.
+I was concerned that a tourniquet-like-effect was happening on the patient’s left leg, which was stuck in the crack.
 Additional concerns that I noted were the possibilities of elevated anxiety due to the tight space of the incident, hypothermia, and, since it was evening, the complications of darkness while in a vertical environment.
 I administered medication to manage both pain and anxiety.

 Using the anchor system constructed by my team, we made another attempt to free the leg.
 It was successful!